Creep in reactive colloidal gels: a nanomechanical study of cement hydrates: Discussion and Conclusion

-\textbf{Discussion and conclusion.} The present study provides strong experimental evidence that the creep response of reactive colloidal gels, as demonstrated here on hardened cement paste, is primarily a function of the interparticle distance set by the packing density of the particles.
-We have shown that with decreasing distance between the nanoscopic C-S-H particles, the creep modulus -- i.e., the inverse of the creep rate -- increases linearly with the packing density, which strongly points towards a viscous sliding process between C-S-H nanoparticles.
-This scenario is in very good agreement with seminal theoretical considerations by Powers \cite{Powers:1968} and Wittmann \cite{Wittmann:1982}, who also suggested that the contribution of a viscous deformation of the C-S-H particles themselves to the total creep deformation is negligible.
-Furthermore, our experimental results are in aggreement with recent Molecular Dynamics simulations by \cite{Morshedifard:2018}.
+The present study provides strong experimental evidence that the creep response of hardening cement paste is primarily determined by the packing density of the C-S-H nanoparticles that compose the paste microstructure.
+We have shown that the creep modulus increases linearly for increasing packing density over the range $0.55\leq\eta \leq 0.74$, or equivalently for decreasing distance between particles.
+This result suggests that the creep response of hardened cement paste mainly results from viscous sliding between C-S-H nanoparticles separated by nanoconfined water layers (see the sketch in Fig.~\ref{fig8}).
+This microscopic picture of the creep response follows the same line of thought as the seminal considerations by Powers \cite{Powers:1968} and Wittmann \cite{Wittmann:1982}, who suggested that the contribution to the total creep deformation, of a viscous deformation of individual C-S-H particles, is negligible.
+Moreover, our experimental findings strongly support the conclusions of recent Molecular Dynamics simulations of hydrated cement paste \cite{Morshedifard:2018}, in which the authors attribute the logarithmic creep response of cement paste (similar to the one we observe) to the sliding of C-S-H particles, provided that the water content is sufficient.
+In that context, our results allow ruling out the scenario following which creep in HCP results from a microcracking of the paste.

-Our packing density and nano-porosity measurements strongly suggest that the nanoscale C-S-H particles at high degrees of hydration are in a jammed state, which should either hinder creep deformation or should a least lead to a dilation of the system during creep \cite{Bowman:2003}.
-Contrary to the assumptions of Powers and Wittmann in refs. \cite{Powers:1968,Wittmann:1982} the deformability of the C-S-H particles however plays an important role in permitting individual particles to move despite the jammed state, by yielding to interlocking forces as suggested in refs.~\cite{Cates:1998,McDowell:2003}.
-Numerical investigations by \cite{Manzano:2013,Morshedifard:2018} prove that for hardened cement paste the C-S-H particles themselves are subject to a creep deformation, which strongly facilitates this yielding process. \\
+Finally, our results show that, in the limit of high degrees of hydration, the packing density of C-S-H particles has reached its maximum value.
+Such a jammed state of the hardened paste microstructure should either hinder creep deformation or lead to a dilation of the system under external stress.
+Yet, such effects are not observed.
+Therefore, for strongly hydrated system, our results suggest that the viscoelastic responses of individual C-S-H particles eventually come into play to facilitate the inter-particle sliding \cite{Cates:1998,McDowell:2003}, and allow for the material to creep.
+This picture is compatible with numerical results reported in refs. \cite{Manzano:2013,Morshedifard:2018}, in which C-S-H particles themselves can be subject to a creep deformation, which strongly facilitates the yielding process.

-\textbf{Acknowledgments.} This work was funded by a research stipend of the Deutsche Forschungsgemeinschaft (DFG) to Michael Haist (reference HA 7917/1-1).
-The authors thank N. Chatterjee (MIT-EAS) for his support in carrying out the WDS-mappings as well as K.~Ioannidou, S.~Yip, P.~Stemmermann, K.~Garbev and T.~Petersen for extremely fruitful discussions.\\